uchicago-cs/cmsc22000/website/hw/hw5.rst

 Before submitting, make sure you’ve added, committed, and pushed all your code to GitHub. *Don’t forget to "git add" any new files.*

-When submitting through Gradescope, you will be given the option of manually uploading files, or of uploading a GitHub repository (we recommend the latter, as this ensures you are uploading exactly the files that are in your repository).
-If you upload your repository, make sure you select your ``2021-hw5-GITHUB_USERNAME`` repository, with “main” as the branch.
+Before submitting, make sure you’ve added, committed, and pushed all your work to GitHub.
+When submitting through Gradescope, you will be given the option of uploading a GitHub repository.
+Make sure you select your ``hw5-GITHUB_USERNAME`` repository, with “main” as the branch.
 Please note that you can submit as many times as you want before the deadline.

 Once you submit your files, an “autograder” will run.
 This won’t